 Sometimes a large-scale kitchen remodel doesn’t make sense for resale.
 Most cabinets range from $500 to $1,500 per box, and if your home has an average-size kitchen with 30 cabinets, you’re looking at a $15,000 to $45,000 investment.

 If you don’t want to spring for a full cabinet remodel, but still want to make an impactful change, give your hardware an update.
 New handles can make your entire kitchen look brand new while also adding a new color, finish, shape, and function.

 And speaking of your cabinets–this is an area that’s going to be thoroughly inspected by your visitors.
 Before any potential buyers come to visit, make sure your cabinets aren’t overflowing with clutter.

-To give your bed new life, simply slip your new duvet cover over your comforter.
-Julea’s color pick?
-White.
-She explains that white bedding reflects the peaceful ambiance needed to showcase the master bedroom, plus it’ll photograph well in online listings.
+To give your bed a new life, slip a white duvet cover over your comforter.
+White bedding reflects the peaceful ambiance needed to showcase the master bedroom, plus it’ll photograph well for online listings.

-Get those $5 blinds off your feature windows!
-Drapes, when hung high and wide, will make your windows look much larger than if you use a shorter alternative.
-They also have the power to set the tone of a room:
+Don’t leave windows bare or with cheap blinds.
+Drapes, when hung high and wide, will make your windows look much more substantial than if you use an alternative.
+They also have the power to set the tone of a room.

 Since your eyes are drawn to drapes, it’s important to select a set that emphasizes the room’s color scheme.

 - Casual.
 For high-traffic areas, like the living room or the kitchen, hovering drapes are a practical option.
 This style gives just a finger space between the floor and the curtain, leaving the hem clean and dust-free.